Prodigy-Hacking/ProdigyMathGameHacking/CODE_OF_CONDUCT.md

 ## Code of Conduct

-### Under NO circumstances should ANYBODY be using these hacks to cicumvent privacy of other users, use explicits within the game, phish, gain access to other accounts without autorization from the original account user, or go against our goals.
+### Under NO circumstances should ANYBODY be use these hacks to cicrumvent the privacy of other users, use explicits within the game, phish, gain access to other accounts without autorization from the original account user, or otherwise go against our purpose.

 #### You must not use **any** of the hacks to achieve personal benefit, including but not limited to: